The Trolley Stop

 Reminiscent of an old European village, many of the buildings are built from locally quarried granite, each visually different from one another.
 Old Ellicott City is home to the Baltimore & Ohio Ellicott City Station Museum, the oldest surviving railroad station in America and the original terminus of the first 13 miles of commercial railroad in the country and admission is free!
 The Museum of Howard County History is also located in Old Ellicott City, featuring collections from the Ellicott family, The Patapsco Female Institute, Native American tools, textiles, and militaria.
 More Historical sites in Old Ellicott City include the Fire House Museum, The Patapsco Female Institute, and the Ellicott City Colored School.

-Walking history tours are held on the 4th Saturday of the month from March to November.
+Walking history and ghost tours are held weekly throughout the season .
 Info on tours can be found here

 Manor Hill Tavern occupies the historic Taylor’s Row in Old Ellicott City.
 Built in the mid-19th Century, this iconic series of buildings initially served the livery trade of Ellicott City.
 The bar and dining areas feature some of the original architecture such as stone walls, beams, and barn doors.
 Manor Hill serves eclectic pub and tavern fare as well as brick oven pizza and farm brewed beer from Manor Hill Brewing.
 ‘Bird’s the Word’, a bread and butter pickle brined fried chicken sandwich served with slaw and house pimento cheese, and the ‘Maryland State Fair’ - an old bay funnel cake served with crab fondue, are must trys!